francescogerardomarra/its/modulo26/4_security.md

 }
 ````

-That is, when no session creation policy is defined in the security filter chain, **Spring Security uses `SessionCreationPolicy.IF_REQUIRED` as the default**.
-This means that **the decision to create a session is left to the framework** based on the authentication mechanism being used.
+That is, when no session creation policy is defined in the security filter chain, Spring Security uses `SessionCreationPolicy.IF_REQUIRED` as the default.

+This means that **the decision to create an authentication-related session is left to the framework** based on the authentication mechanism being used.

 **Scenario 1: no session is required**